improve-ai/python-ranker/README.md

 *which()* uses logic stored in a machine learning model, a decision model, to make the best choice.

-Decision models are easily trained by assigning rewards for positive outcomes. *which()* chooses the option that provides the highest expected reward given the current conditions.
+Decision models are easily trained by *reinforcement learning* or assigning rewards for positive outcomes. *which()* chooses the option that provides the highest expected reward given the current conditions.

 ```python
 if success: